Army Chief General Manoj Mukund Naravane inspects Army Day parade | Law-Order

 Meanwhile, the Indian Army on Saturday released a video showcasing the valour of the forces on the occasion of Army Day.
 Earlier on Saturday, Army Chief General MM Naravane, Air Force Chief Air Chief Marshal VR Chaudhari, and Navy Chief Admiral R Hari Kumar paid their obeisance at the National War Memorial in Delhi to mark Army Day.

 The armed forces chiefs also laid a wreath at the war memorial.
-Army Day is observed every year on January 15 to celebrate the first Indian Commander-in-Chief of the Indian Army - Field Marshal Kodandera M Cariappa.
+India celebrates Army Day on January 15 every year to acknowledge the importance of the Indian Army and honour the sacrifices of soldiers.
+On this day in 1949, Field Marshal Kodandera M Cariappa took over as the Commander-in-Chief of the Indian Army from General Francis Bucher, the last British Commander-in-Chief of India.

-He had taken the mantle from General Sir Francis Butcher, the last British Commander-in-Chief of India, on January 15, 1949 President Ram Nath Kovind, Prime Minister Narendra Modi, Defence Minister Rajnath Singh, Home Minister Amit Shah also wished soldiers, veterans, and their families on the occasion of the Army Day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)